jsutch/RF_Tutorials/VSWR_and_Return_Loss.md

     - Antenna impedence in real world applications is dependant on placement relative to a Ground Plane or other nearby objects

 So with a Dummy Load the relative reflected power stays low and consistent over a variety of frequencies.
+In this example the frequency changes, but the reflected power stays the same.

-So:
+Example:
 | Freq | Reflected Power |
 | ----------- | ----------- |
 | 100mhz |  1w |